Lissy93/dashy/docs/deployment.md

 ### Logs and Performance

+##### Container Logs
 You can view logs for a given Docker container with `docker logs [container-id]`, add the `--follow` flag to stream the logs.
 For more info, see the [Logging Documentation](https://docs.docker.com/config/containers/logging/).
 There's also [Dozzle](https://dozzle.dev/), a useful tool, that provides a web interface where you can stream and query logs from all your running containers from a single web app.

+##### Container Performance
 You can check the resource usage for your running Docker containers with `docker stats` or `docker stats [container-id]`.
 For more info, see the [Stats Documentation](https://docs.docker.com/engine/reference/commandline/stats/).
 There's also [cAdvisor](https://github.com/google/cadvisor), a useful web app for viewing and analyzing resource usage and performance of all your running containers.

+##### Management Apps
-You can also view logs, resource usage and other info as well as manage your Docker workflow in third-party Docker management apps.
-For example [Portainer](https://github.com/portainer/portainer) an all-in-one management web UI  for Docker and Kubernetes, or [LazyDocker](https://github.com/jesseduffield/lazydocker) a terminal UI for Docker container management and monitoring.
+You can also view logs, resource usage and other info as well as manage your entire Docker workflow in third-party Docker management apps.
+For example [Portainer](https://github.com/portainer/portainer) an all-in-one open source management web UI  for Docker and Kubernetes, or [LazyDocker](https://github.com/jesseduffield/lazydocker) a terminal UI for Docker container management and monitoring.

+##### Advanced Logging and Monitoring
+Docker supports using [Prometheus](https://prometheus.io/) to collect logs, which can then be visualized using a platform like [Grafana](https://grafana.com/).
+For more info, see [this guide](https://docs.docker.com/config/daemon/prometheus/).
+If you need to route your logs to a remote syslog, then consider using [logspout](https://github.com/gliderlabs/logspout).
+For enterprise-grade instances, there are managed services, that make monitoring container logs and metrics very easy, such as [Sematext](https://sematext.com/blog/docker-container-monitoring-with-sematext/) with [Logagent](https://github.com/sematext/logagent-js).

+### Auto-Starting at System Boot

+You can use Docker's [restart policies](https://docs.docker.com/engine/reference/run/#restart-policies---restart) to instruct the container to start after a system reboot, or restart after a crash.
+Just add the `--restart=always` flag to your Docker compose script or Docker run command.
+For more information, see the docs on [Starting Containers Automatically](https://docs.docker.com/config/containers/start-containers-automatically/).

+For Podman, you can use `systemd` to create a service that launches your container, [the docs](https://podman.io/blogs/2018/09/13/systemd.html) explains things further.
+A similar approach can be used with Docker, if you need to start containers after a reboot, but before any user interaction.

+To restart the container after something within it has crashed, consider using [`docker-autoheal`](https://github.com/willfarrell/docker-autoheal) by @willfarrell, a service that monitors and restarts unhealthy containers.
+For more info, see the [Healthchecks](#healthchecks) section above.

 **[⬆️ Back to Top](#deployment)**